 #4.
 Supplements to Improve Mitochondrial Function Directly

-There are several supplements that may directly help improve mitochondrial function and may therefore increase energy levels.
+There are several supplements that may directly help improve mitochondrial function and may, therefore, increase energy levels.

 These supplements seem to work by helping to reduce inflammation and oxidative stress in the mitochondria (and in other cells such as the liver).

-The type of damage from oxidative stress is the result of inevitable breakdown of cells over time.
+The type of damage from oxidative stress is the result of the inevitable breakdown of cells over time.

 The idea behind supplementation is to reverse this process and bring the mitochondria back to their "youthful" state.